Increasing Your Ability to Respond to an Impacting Cyber Incident

 At a minimum, a complete incident response program should encompass the following areas and domains.

 - Risk Assessment – Serves as the foundation for Incident Response and Contingency Planning.
-A risk assessment identifies the potential threats to an organization factored by the impact on the organization when such an event does occur.
+A cyber risk assessment identifies the potential threats to an organization factored by the impact on the organization when such an event does occur.
 Incident Response planning incorporates the results of risk assessments and develops a strategy for addressing likely and impactful threats.

 - Incident Policy – Details the requirements of a robust Incident Prevention and Response plan.